Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored

-Figure~\ref{fig:violin_manual} shows the distributions of the mode degrees identified in this way over the effective wavelength of the considered filters\footnote{All filters are broadband filters that overlap strongly.
-The overlap of the distributions are partly attributed to this overlap in wavelength.}.
-This diagram includes only the stars for which we visually identified the pulsation modes with high certainty.
+Three additional stars have been identified to have a radial mode due to the position of its frequency with respect to those of split multiplets.
+In total, we thus identified nine radial mode pulsators.
+Figure~\ref{fig:violin_manual} shows the amplitude ratio distributions of all the mode degrees identified from rotational splitting or a stillstand in the TESS data, as well as from securely identified modes from the literature.
+We show the ratios as a function of the effective wavelength of the considered filters\footnote{All filters are broadband filters that overlap strongly.
+The overlap of the distributions is partly caused by this overlap in wavelength.}.
 For each photometric band and pulsation mode, we show the mean value of the amplitude ratio and a violin plot of the distribution.
-For all three considered degrees $l$ the distributions overlap strongly, which explains why we could not find a clean separation in Fig.~\ref{fig:multicolor} from the \emph{Gaia} data alone and had to work with extra information from the rotational splitting in the TESS data.
+For all three considered degrees $l$ the distributions overlap strongly, which explains why we could not find a clean separation in Fig.~\ref{fig:multicolor} from the \emph{Gaia} data alone and had to work with extra information from the rotational splitting or stillstand in the TESS data.
 We find that the mean amplitude ratio values are distributed as expected, with a larger amplitude ratio for higher $l$.
 The radial modes show clearly smaller amplitude ratios than the non-radial modes.
 The distinction between $l=1$ and $l=2$ modes is small, following the results in Fig.~\ref{fig:multicolor}.